 One of the early features we have noticed in our new social café, Café Valentine, is the inter-generational make-up of those who are using the café.

 Carers with children, three generation family groups as well as the elderly transported in the church minibus and also groups of friends

 There is an advantage in having a building which doesn't look like a church!
-People ar more likely to 'wander in' when there is little to suggest that this is a 'religious' building.
-We are currently renewing our heating system to ensure the space is always warm and comfortable and we are considering a scheme to dampen down the sounding the main hall.
+People are more likely to 'wander in' when there is little to suggest that this is a 'religious' building.
+We are currently renewing our heating system to ensure the space is always warm and comfortable and we are considering a scheme to dampen down the sound levels in the main hall.

 Having said that our building looks like a community hall, our large displays says something about who we are and what we do during the week as well as providing posters to stimulate reflection and discussion.

 As a church, we use our main hall for a Toddler Group, After School Club, Girls' Group, 2 Older People's Lunch Club, a social café and special events such as Afternoon tea.

 As well as these church run activities, the hall is also used on Fridays and Saturdays for a Dance School, community events and parties.